Vitamin D Deficiency

 These 16 days are observed from November 25th to December 10th each year.

 The 16 Days of Activism against Gender-Based Violence is an annual international campaign that kicks off on November 25th, the International Day for the Elimination of Violence against Women, and runs until December 10thHuman Rights Day.
-It was started by activists at the inaugural Women’s Global Leadership Institute in 1991 and continues to be coordinated each year by the Center for Women’s Global Leadership.
+It was started by activists at the inaugural Women’s Global Leadership Institute in 1991 and later coordinated by the Center for Women’s Global Leadership.
 It is used as an organizing strategy by individuals and organizations around the world to call for the prevention and elimination of violence against women and girls.

 In support of this civil society initiative, the United Nations Secretary-General launched in 2008 the campaign UNiTE by 2030 to End Violence against Women, which runs parallel to the 16 Days of activism.

-United Nations Secretary-General’s Campaign UNITE to End Violence Against Women
+United Nations Secretary-General’s Campaign UNITE to End Violence Against Women: Concept Note 2024 – UN Women

 16 Days of Activism Against Gender-Based Violence: What You Can Do – World Health Organization